ystarling/Readme/README.md

     - When will I hear back from you?
 Can you tell me more about the team I'll be working with?
 What are the biggest challenges I would face in this position?
     - Not to ask!
 Questions to avoid during an interview: What would I do in this role?
 What benefits are there with this position?
 What is the salary for this position?
     - Avoid distractions, [[link](https://www.youtube.com/watch?v=NuHEY7CjjTI)]
     - What is your biggest challenge you had?
 Production was down.
 Production on black friday unstable.
-Production in BKMS disable features.
+Production in BKMS disable features. rollback to stable version.
     - e
     - e
     - e